 Looking for a unique breakfast treat that’s easy to make and ready in just 15 minutes?
 The deliciousness of this Vegetarian Naan Breakfast Pizza is only matched by its ease to make!

-A delicious crispy on the outside, soft on the inside crust smothered with cheese, flavorful sauce, and toppings can only be made better by topping it with an over-easy egg.
+A delicious crispy on the outside, soft on the inside crust smothered with cheese, flavorful sauce, and toppings can only be made better with an over-easy egg.
 And when it’s as simple as piling on ingredients and sticking it in the oven, you’ll be tempted to make this again and again.

 Plus, it’s ready in 15 minutes from start to finish, making it one of my easiest vegetarian recipe ideas.
+This morning ‘za, along with this Pan-Fried Egg and Cheese Sandwich, is by far the most requested brekkie in my house!

-As an environmental scientist, I’m always looking for what I call clean-out-the-fridge recipes to avoid food waste.
+Rooted in my commitment to sustainability, I’m always looking for what I call clean-out-the-fridge recipes to avoid food waste.
 And this breakfast pizza is one of them!

 Extra veg?
 Throw it on!
 Need to get rid of those olives before they go bad?
 Chuck ’em on.
 It’s versatile and can handle whatever you throw at it!